alexn707/awg-easy/README.md

 The Prometheus metrics will now be available on `http://0.0.0.0:51821/metrics`.
 Grafana dashboard [21733](https://grafana.com/grafana/dashboards/21733-wireguard/)

-> 💡 Your configuration files will be saved in `~/.wg-easy`
+> 💡 Your configuration files will be saved in `~/.awg-easy`

-WireGuard Easy can be launched with Docker Compose as well - just download [`docker-compose.yml`](docker-compose.yml), make necessary adjustments and execute `docker compose up --detach`.
+AmneziaWG Easy can be launched with Docker Compose as well - just download [`docker-compose.yml`](docker-compose.yml), make necessary adjustments and execute `docker compose up --detach`.

-### 3. Sponsor

-Are you enjoying this project?
-[Buy Emile a beer!](https://github.com/sponsors/WeeJeWel) 🍻 <br>
-Donation to core component: [WireGuard](https://www.wireguard.com/donations/)

 ## Options